wikimedia/citolytics/README.md

 To start the processor, an additional model file is needed.
 Download the Stanford POS tagger from http://nlp.stanford.edu/software/tagger.shtml.
 Within this archive is a directory called `pos-tagger-models/`, containing a variaty of model files for a couple of languages.

 If uncertain, the `english-left3words-distsim.tagger` model is a good starting point.

+Tested with http://nlp.stanford.edu/software/stanford-postagger-2012-11-11.zip ... the most recent version seems not to work.